flatcap/vim-tabitha/README.md

 If there is only one window and one tab, then Tabitha will switch to the next file in the arglist.

-By pressing `<S-Tab>` the focus will be moved to the previous window, tab (or file).
+By pressing `<S-Tab>` the focus will be moved to the previous window, tab or file.

 The default mappings support a count.
-Therefore pressing `3<Tab>` will move the focus forward three windows/tabs/files.
+Therefore pressing `3<Tab>` will move the focus forward three windows, tabs or files.

 ## Configuration